|In Memory of|

 some men did eventually push through, they too were forced to withdraw.
 Casualties on the day included 2 Officers and 17 men killed, 3 Officers (2 believed killed) and 65 men

 were missing and 7 Officers and 121 men were wounded.
 Sadly, there was little to show for these heavy losses7.

-Private Stevenson was amongst those missing although, at some point, his body was recovered and identified and he was declared as having died on 18th November 1916.
+Private Letting was amongst those missing although, at some point, his body was recovered and identified and he was declared as having died on 18th November 1916.
 He is buried

 in Serre Road Cemetery No 2, in the village of Serre, 11 kilometres north-north-east of Albert.
 This cemetery was opened early in 1917, when graves were brought in from the area.
 After the